- Top 5 Best Saw Horses Comparison

 That said, worry not.
 Because I am here to help you choose the best one.
 Here is the list of 5 best saw horses in 2019

-But before reviewing the list of the best saw horses, let us start by understanding what a sawhorse is.
+Above is the list of 5 best saw horses, let us start by understanding what a sawhorse is now.

 What is a sawhorse?

 Basically, a sawhorse is a four-legged woodworking appliance that grants you space to place your board or lumber while sawing.
 Just imagine it as a desk without the top.
 Your lumber of board will act as the top.
 This makes it easy for you to cut it into your desired pieces and sizes.

 The best sawhorse is also advantageous in other great ways, such as their adjustable design.
 You can quickly adjust them to match your own comfort and height.
 Sawhorses have been around for hundreds of years now.
 And they have been used by virtually everyone, from house builders to shipwrights.

 I can personally attest that there is no easier way to support lumber and other material than using a sawhorse.
 As I mentioned in the preceding section, sawhorses have evolved over the years.
 Conventional wood sawhorses had to be stacked together when not in use.

 These days, however, folding models have been invented.
 They save space and are easy to carry around when one is on the field.
 And even though most types boast a fixed height, adjustable models are the most common.
 Better yet, state of the art models can even be extended for width.

 With that out of the way, let me teach you how to use a sawhorse.

 This section will educate you on how to use your sawhorse effectively.
 First, unfold your sawhorse and position your lumber on the top.
 Make sure you position the sawhorse in a way that the wood you’re working on hangs off a little bit on both sides.